2 New Features and Changes

 The new

-package enables you to access embedded files while compiling. -
+embedpackage enables you to access embedded files while compiling. -

 All functions of the

-packages, both of which provide better definitions. -
+io/ioutilpackage have been moved to theioandospackages, both of which provide better definitions. -

 The Delve debugger 1.6.0 supports Go Toolset 1.16.6.

-Go FIPS mode is supported with OpenSSL 3
+Go FIPS Mode Supported With OpenSSL 3

 With this support, you can use the OpenSSL library while on Go FIPS mode.

-Rust Toolset updated to version 1.54.0
+Rust Toolset Updated to Version 1.54.0

 This version includes notable changes such as the following: